SeanTolstoyevski/paket/README.md

 }
 ```

 **Great**, we created our first package.
 We're going to write some code now.
 If you want you can examine the codes in the [examples folder](https://github.com/SeanTolstoyevski/paket/examples).

 ## ⛑ If you like this:

 * 📝🖊 Please consider creating a PR or emailing me for grammatical errors and other language issues in documents.
-English is not my native language.
-I'm developing.
+English is **not my native language**.
+I'm advancing.

 * 🤗 If you can test for Linux and Darwin, that would be a great  for me.
 I am a blind software developer.
 I cannot set up an environment in Linux that can develop and test these projects.
 Linux's accessibility is not as good as Windows.
 No mac.
-I'll try to test as much as possible with the built-in `go tests` though.
+I'll try to test as much as possible with the built-in `go test` though.

 * 💰🤑 If you don't want to do any of them and want to give financial support (like a cup of french press), you can send an e-mail